LoveCicada/study/work/TestMediaDetect/ReadMe.md

 make
 ```

-- how to build Debug
+- how to build Debug version
 ```
 run build.sh
 or